 Upcoming events and other resources

-The Older Persons Advocacy Network (OPAN) has a webinar recording available for anyone to view on its website, entitled Safely receiving aged care services at home during COVID-19.
+The Older Persons Advocacy Network (OPAN) has a webinar recording available for anyone to view on its website, titled Safely receiving aged care services at home during COVID-19.

 Advance Care Planning Australia (ACPA) and the End of Life Directions for Aged Care (ELDAC) program will host a series of webinars this month for various health sector audiences, including aged care services, GPs and healthcare/hospitals.